 Chinese Fables: The Dragon Slayer and Other Timeless Tales of Wisdom by Shiho S. Nunes, illustrated by Lak-Khee Tay-Audouard

 Drawn from China’s golden age of fables during the fourth and third century B.C., these timeless tales teach and entertain.
-With delicate watercolor illustrations by Lak-Khee Tay-Audourard, these stories invite the reader to guess at the lesson it is trying to impart.
+With delicate watercolor illustrations by Lak-Khee Tay-Audourard, these stories invite the reader to guess the lesson it is trying to impart.
 I’d read a single story at bedtime, right before lights out so that we could ponder the story.
 The lessons are not always that clear so it’s a different way of looking at stories. [advanced picture book, ages 6 and up]

-In the Forbidden City by Chiu Kwong-chiu
+In the Forbidden City by Chiu Kwong-Chiu

 “This book contains a fascinating account of life beyond the gates of the Forbidden City during the Ming and Qing dynasties.
-An extensive survey of its history is included, with line drawings and fold-out spreads that cover everything from the lives of palace inhabitants to the numerous political conflicts and intrigues that was an inevitable part of palace life.”—Travel Life magazine
+An extensive survey of its history is included, with line drawings and fold-out spreads that cover everything from the lives of palace inhabitants to the numerous political conflicts and intrigues that were an inevitable part of palace life.”—Travel Life magazine

 [advanced picture book, ages 8 and up]